michaelwest/michaelwest.github.io/posts/simplednd.md

 | **Shield** | Protect a character | +5 AC | +5 AC and +5 to saves | +5 AC and immune to type damage (e.g. cold) | N/A |
 | **Agility** | Assist a character's movement | Double character's jump distance | Double character's movement | Character can spider climb | N/A |

-- **Environmental spells** affect the general environment and cost 2 points
+**Environmental spells** affect the general environment and cost 2 points:
   - Enlarge/Reduce - double/halve a character or object in all dimensions, +/- d4 to damage, CON save
   - Feather Fall - no falling damage on up to five targets
   - Fog Cloud - ten squares are filled with dense fog which provides partial cover